Maciek-Hetman/dmginstall-python/README.md

 need it.
 It's compiled from [this github repo](https://github.com/Leask/VCP).
 See [copyright](vcp/COPYRIGHT).

 ## How does it work
+Script detect given file format, in case of dmg it automatically mounts, copy and umount dmg file.
+When given zip file, it unzips it, detects file type installs and remove unzipped files.
+It can also install .pkg files using ```sudo installer -pkg [filename] -target /```
 ![dmg](Screenrecords/dmg_install.gif)
 ![dmg in zip](Screenrecords/dmg_in_zip.gif)
 ![pkg in zip](Screenrecords/pkg_in_zip.gif)